Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: Experiments

-The ZSID results are reported in Table \ref{tab_ZSID}.
-As we can see, the performance of CDSSM, ZSDNN and CapsNet can be significantly improved with the manually composed keyword labels.
+\paragraph{Performance in ZSID.} As can be seen in Table \ref{tab_ZSID}, the performance of CDSSM, ZSDNN and CapsNet can be significantly improved with the manually composed keyword labels.
 This demonstrates the first limitation that existing ZSID methods are not good at associating the relationship between seen and unseen intents when the label names are given in raw phrases or sentences.
 Our proposed framework, regardless of the backbone network and ZSID strategy, consistently outperforms the baselines with comfortable margin (11.49 $\sim$ 33.82 absolute F1 improvement).
-More importantly, the DIR-enhanced models also achieve better results than the manually selected keywords, with an encouraging improvement of 11.28 F1 score for the CDSSM baseline.
-This shows the effectiveness of the proposed method to alleviate the effect of poor quality label names, dispensing with the need of manual modification.
-We find that our experiment results of CapsNet is different from those reported by \citet{XiaZYCY18}.
-The reason is that we use the original intent labels to compute similarity.
+More importantly, the CTIR-enhanced models also achieve better results than the manually selected keywords, with an encouraging improvement of 11.28 F1 score for the CDSSM baseline.
+This shows the effectiveness of the proposed method to alleviate the effect of poor-quality label names, dispensing with the need of manual modification.